whataboutkris/AI-Chess-Recommender/README.md

 1. Ensure stockfish is installed: `which stockfish` (Linux)
 2. If installed in a non-standard location, update the path in your code
 3. Specify the full path to the stockfish binary when initializing the engine

+Additionally: If you installed Stockfish on a CLI, you need to restart the CLI for changes to take effect.

 ## Next Steps